morisawausa/ProofingTool/README.md

 Finally, the `"glyphs"` key specifies an in-order sequence of glyphs to render.
 This is fairly straightforward: just an array of glyph names as strings, just as `Glyphs.app` would expect them (nothing fancy, no leading `/`, etc. If you want the glyph `Aacute` to render, put `"Aacute"` in this list).

 👉 An easy way to get a set of glyphs is to select them in Font View, right click, then `Copy Glyph Names > Python List`.
 Remove the last trailing `,` and wrap the list in `[]`, and assign it to the `"glyphs"` key.
 Note: if selecting glyphs from the Edit View, this Copy Glyph Names method will *not* preserve line breaks displayed.
 To specify a line break in the proof, add `"newGlyph"` in the glyphs list.
-(Line breaks are detected automatically when extracting glyphs from the Edit View using the Proofing Tool UI.)
+(Line breaks are detected automatically when extracting glyphs from the Edit View using the Proofing Tool UI, so for paragraphs, it’s probably easiest to use the `Edit View` glyphs selection option.)

 ## Issues
-We’ve logged a number of other known issues on the repo.
+We’ve logged a number of known issues on the repo, and there are probably a number of other open items.
 Feel free to leave any additional issues as you encounter them.
-Thanks!

 ## About
-This proofing tool was created as an internal tool for [Occupant Fonts](https://occupantfonts.com/), with original development by [Nic Schumann](https://github.com/nicschumann) with input from [June Shin](https://github.com/notborninjune), [Cem Eskinazi](https://github.com/cemeskinazi), and [Cyrus Highsmith](https://github.com/cyrushighsmith), and further development by [Marie Otsuka](https://github.com/marieotsuka) in preparation for public release.
+This proofing tool was initially created as an internal tool for [Occupant Fonts](https://occupantfonts.com/), with original development by [Nic Schumann](https://github.com/nicschumann) with input from [June Shin](https://github.com/notborninjune), [Cem Eskinazi](https://github.com/cemeskinazi), and [Cyrus Highsmith](https://github.com/cyrushighsmith), and further iterations by [Marie Otsuka](https://github.com/marieotsuka) in preparation for public release.